wix/stylable/docs/guides/stylable-component-library.md

     |   app-theme.st.css
 ```

+* The `src/components` folder contains:
+    * a project stylesheet describing the project CSS API
+    * a folder for each component with its stylable stylesheet
+* The `src/themes` folder includes the relevant theme files

 ## The `project.st.css` file

 We create a [project commons stylesheet](./project-commons.md) named `project.st.css` in the `src/components` directory.
 This exposes the API for the project.